-Holberton School is a two-year software engineering school with campuses in San Francisco, New Haven, Bogotá, Medellin, Cali, and Tunisia that trains individuals to become Full Stack Software Engineers.
+Holberton School is a two-year software engineering school with campuses in San Francisco, New Haven, Tulsa, Bogotá, Medellin, Cali, and Tunisia that trains individuals to become Full Stack Software Engineers.
 The school's mission is to train the next generation of software developers through 100% hands-on learning.
 The bootcamp is broken into three different components.
 Students complete the 9-month Foundations school then a 6-month internship follwed by a 9-month Specializations course.

 The curriculum adopts a project-based, peer learning approach.
 As an alternative to college and in lieu of formal classes, students solve increasingly complicated programming challenges with minimal instruction.
 Students will develop resourcefulness as they search for the tools they need to solve these challenges while working with their peers.
 Rather than focusing on tools and frameworks, students at Holberton "learn to learn" and develop problem-solving skills.
 Throughout the course of the program, students work on industry-level projects and build their own applications.

 Holberton School is free until students find a job and is open to anyone over 18 years old.
 No programming experience is required.
 Admission to Holberton School is based only on talent and motivation, with no consideration given to gender, nationality, ethnicity, age or social status.
 Holberton School mentors ensure that the Holberton curriculum stays up to date.
 Holberton mentors work for rising startups and top-tier Silicon Valley companies such as Google, Apple, LinkedIn, Tesla and Airbnb.